pequet/obsidian-daily-note-link-manager/docs/000-Framework-Context.md

 # Framework Context

 This public repository, while fully functional on its own, is designed to serve as a **submodule** within a larger, homegrown and highly opinionated private framework for integrated thinking.
-The current document is thus a "convex mirror" looking out from the repository into the framework that gives it context.
+This document embodies the **Holographic Principle**: each System Archetype contains the essential pattern of the whole framework at its appropriate scale.
+Here it serves as a "Convex Mirror" looking out from the repository into the framework that gives it context.

 For a standalone user, this information is optional.
 For the developer concerned with the system-level context, it is crucial, embodying the design principle: "when in doubt, zoom out."